ApiLogicServer/Docs/docs/Tutorial.md

 1. Navigate to `Customer`
       * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu<br/><br/>
 2. Click the first Customer row  to see Customer Details
-3. Observe the `ORDERLIST` tab at the bottom
+3. Click the `ORDERLIST` tab at the bottom
 4. Click the first Order row
 5. Observe the `ORDERDETAILLIST` tab at the bottom
 6. Observe the elements shown in the diagram